Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 Perform the specified action the specified VM instance.
 Possible actions are:
 * Stop - Stops the VM instance in the case it is running.
 * Start - Starts the VM instance in the case it is stopeed.
+    **Option to add "start script" while starting VM.
+Add script commands (each in new line)
 * Restart - Restart the vm instance.
 * Get - Return all information about the VM instance.
 * Get External IP - Return only the external IP address of the VM instance.